-- · A well-managed trust fund that generates significant funds in support of conservation projects. - The support of the Government of Canada through the Atlantic Salmon Endowment Fund and other initiatives - · Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans, and provincial governments. - The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - Our structure and associated network of expert volunteers throughout our five provincial jurisdictions. - · Our goals-based approach to strategic planning. - Our performance management approach to project management. - Our core ASCF Program and well-defined procedures for determining project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Targeted funding at province-specific conservation priorities and toward prioritized applied research projects. - · Our transparency and accountability. - · Our relatively low administrative overhead.
+- The support of the Government of Canada through the Atlantic Salmon Endowment Fund and other initiatives - · Good relations, support and on-going communication with the Minister and officials of the Department of Fisheries and Oceans, and provincial governments. - The expertise and commitment of our volunteer Board of Directors, our Members, and our advisory committee members. - · Our non-profit charitable status. - · Our mandate to improve salmon conservation. - · Our model of partnership and our inclusiveness. - Our structure and associated network of expert volunteers throughout our five provincial jurisdictions. - Our goals-based approach to strategic planning. - · Our performance management approach to project management. - Our core ASCF Program and well-defined procedures for determining project eligibility, solicitation, application, assessment, selection, reporting and evaluation. - Targeted funding at province-specific conservation priorities and toward prioritized applied research projects. - Our transparency and accountability. - · Our relatively low administrative overhead. - The on-going support of funding recipients in meeting information needs and providing feedback on our processes. - Our Audit and Evaluation Strategy (Appendix IV) that: - · That helps ensure positive results. - · Aligns terminology with federal government departments. - · Reflects result-based goal statements. - · Is based on a program Logic Model that documents the flow of resources, activities and results.